To the content

 • Pulmonary hypertension

-• Hypersensitivity reactions to RAPIBLYKTM or any of the inactive ingredients
+• Hypersensitivity to landiolol or any of the inactive ingredients

 Warning and Precautions

-• Hypotension: Patients with hemodynamic compromise, hypovolemia, or on interacting medications are at increased risk of hypotension.
+• Patients with hemodynamic compromise, hypovolemia, or receiving interacting medications are at increased risk of hypotension.
+Monitor blood pressure closely.
+Reduce or discontinue RAPIBLYK if hypotension occurs.

-• Cardiac Failure: Beta-blockers, like RAPIBLYKTM, can cause depression of myocardial contractility and may precipitate heart failure and cardiogenic shock.
+• Beta-blockers may cause depression of myocardial contractility and may precipitate heart failure or cardiogenic shock.
+At the first sign of impending cardiac failure, discontinue RAPIBLYK and initiate supportive therapy.

-• Patients with Hyperthyroidism: Beta-adrenergic blockade may mask certain clinical signs of hyperthyroidism.
+• Beta-adrenergic blockade may mask clinical signs of hyperthyroidism.
+Abrupt withdrawal may precipitate thyroid storm.

-• Patients at Risk of Severe Acute Hypersensitivity Reactions: may be more reactive to allergen exposure.
-Patients using beta blockers may be unresponsive to the usual doses of epinephrine used to treat anaphylactic or anaphylactoid reactions.
+• Patients at risk of anaphylaxis may be more reactive to allergen exposure and may be unresponsive to usual doses of epinephrine.

 Adverse Reactions